 First Off: How Do I Compare Webinar Tools?

-With all online techie tools, I am looking for 5 things:
+With all online techie tools, I look for 5 things:

-- Ability to do what you need it to do, without a bunch of confusing bells & whistles you don’t need & don’t want to pay for
+(2) Ability to do what you need it to do, without a bunch of confusing bells & whistles you don’t need & don’t want to pay for

-- Good customer support (I like companies that stand behind their products)
+(4) Good customer support (I like companies that stand behind their products and are kind & inclusive)

 Our First Contender: Zoom

-God, I love Zoom.
-I recently ran a telesummit with 20 speakers and I did almost every single one on Zoom.
+When I launched my business, I ran a telesummit with 20 speakers and I did almost every single one on Zoom.
 Very easy to use and – wait for it – free!
 Can’t beat that.

 At the free level, not surprisingly, Zoom does have limitations: